Governing the land rush in Africa – Disentangling power structures behind farmland investments

 Realizing such reforms is by no means a simple task.
 As we have seen, local state-elite alliances capitalize on legal ambiguities and gaps in enforcement and implementation to capture and internalize new market opportunities.
 This then serves to advance the interests of global capital.
 As this capital becomes more entrenched and the state further aligns itself with it as well as becoming increasingly reliant on it, – for example, through revenues that are more difficult to collect from the rural population – much as in the oil-based rentier states, the loss of necessity to adequately represent the local population may further strengthen established lines of inclusion and exclusion rather than provide the foundation for institutional reform.

 Given the transboundary nature of the phenomenon, there is also an urgent need to strengthen extraterritorial oversight.
 However, there are no simple solutions here either.
 Practice has shown that WTO rules on protectionism and sovereignty issues severely limit the capacity of consumer countries to interfere in host country affairs, especially in social issues.
 While the most encompassing innovations are taking place in the marketplace – in the form, for example, of voluntary certification schemes that aim to ensure that a product, the used production method or system, show the set characteristics – the adoption and relevance of such instruments in Africa has been negligible to date.
+9 Due to large domestic and emerging economy markets, which unlike traditional Northern markets are less driven by ethically-inclined consumers, and the comparatively high social complexity of investment in Africa, many farmland investors appear inclined to circumvent such non-mandatory initiatives.

 Therefore, in the absence of sufficiently comprehensive and effective international regulatory frameworks, host country governments bear much of the farmland governance burden.
 Since they tend to be ill-equipped or disinclined to provide the necessary oversight, despite the hypothetical developmental potential of these investments, Africa risks importing the costs of global resource scarcities, while the gains are exported.
 This calls for an urgent exploration of innovative regulatory architectures that bring together different approaches, across scales, in a manner that is complementary and mutually reinforcing.
 Unravelling the ways that different types of investors respond to different types of regulatory impulses will be instrumental to achieving this.